martinhaefner/simppl/README.md

    /test/EchoService/myEcho
 ```

-This mapping is done automatically by simppl, for servers this is currently
+This mapping is done by simppl automatically.
+But, as mentioned earlier,
-fix.
-But clients may connect to any bus/objectpath layout in order to connect
+you may connect your DBus object to any bus name and object path layout
-any DBus service.
-This also means that only one interface can be provided
-by a distinct objectpath, at least other than the properties interface needed for
+in order to connect any available DBus service.
+Also, a server object
-providing service properties.
-But we will ignore signals and
+instance may provide multiple interfaces.
+But we ignore these details
-properties for now and continue with our EchoService.
-Let's instantiate the
+for now and continue with our EchoService.
+Let's implement the
-service server by inheriting our implementation class from simppl's
+server by inheriting our implementation class from simppl's
-Skeleton:
+skeleton, giving the skeleton the interface definition from above:

 ```c++